Marker Making in Garment Industry

 Automatic MethodInteractive method

-Most efficient marker making systemsLess efficient than automatic system
+Most efficient marker-making systemsLess efficient than the automatic system

-More time required to make a markerComparatively, less time required
+More time is required to make a markerComparatively, less time is required

-Marker is made by previously planned dataMarker is made by a manual computer combination
+Markers are made from previously planned dataMarkers are made by a manual computer combination

-Small size patterns are displayed in computer screen, but full-size patterns in computer memoryAll the pattern pieces are displayed in miniature at the top of the screen
+Small-size patterns are displayed on the computer screen, but full-size patterns are stored in computer memoryAll the pattern pieces are displayed in miniature at the top of the screen

 Marker Duplicating Method